- Guaranteed for 2 full months

-You may be saying to yourself, “But, I don’t have an assistant!
-Who’s going to hold the reflector for me?”.
-I usually don’t have an assistant either, but there is usually someone nearby who is more than happy to help, be it a family member, passerby, intern, wedding guest, etc. Sometimes you can even have the subject of the photo hold the reflector themselves (as in the photo of my wife holding the reflector at her waist in the photo above).
-Of course if you’re in the studio, or outside on a day without too much wind, you can just pop your reflector onto a light stand (like in the studio shots of me above).
+You may be saying to yourself, “But I don’t have an assistant!
+Who’s going to hold the reflector for me?”
+I usually don’t have an assistant, either, but there is often someone nearby who is more than happy to help, be it a family member, passerby, intern, wedding guest, etc. Sometimes, you can even have the subject of the photo hold the reflector themselves.
+Of course, if you’re in the studio, or outside on a day without too much wind, you can just pop your reflector onto a light stand (like in the studio shots of me above).

 In the photo below, I was shooting wedding portraits on a beach in the Florida Keys.
 My reflector assistant that day was one of the bridesmaids, who truly enjoyed helping her friends out with their portraits.

 Mind you, anything that reflects enough light can work as a reflector.
-A brick building, large truck, flock of seagulls flying by at just the right moment…
+A brick building, a large truck, or a flock of seagulls flying by at just the right moment – it all works!

-Although they may not be as sexy as strobe kits, reflectors can often yield similar, or superior results for your portraits, and are cheaper and easier to use.
-I will leave you with a few more assignment photos, shot using nothing more than a reflector.
+Although they may not be as sexy as strobe kits, reflectors can often yield similar or superior results for your portraits and are cheaper and easier to use.
+I will leave you with a few more example photos, shot using nothing more than a reflector.

 In the child portraits below, note that there is light behind the kids in both cases, but there is still beautiful light on their faces.
 Same goes for the athlete portraits.

-As a final image, I leave you with a group of wedding guests who were so enamoured of my reflector that they wanted a picture with it.
-Hopefully you will soon have similar feelings towards your own reflector!
+As a final image, I leave you with a group of wedding guests who were so enamored of my reflector that they wanted a picture with it.
+Hopefully, you will soon have similar feelings toward your own reflector!

 Do you have any additional reflector tips to add?
-Please do so in the comments below.
+Please share them in the comments below!